-Sunday’s itinerary includes a boxed lunch on the beautifully landscaped ASF theater grounds and time to explore the grounds, visit the gift shop, etc., before the afternoon performance of Driving Miss Daisy on the Octagon Stage.
+Sunday’s itinerary includes a boxed lunch on the beautifully landscaped ASF theater grounds and time to explore the grounds, visit the gift shop, etc., before the afternoon performance of The Tempest on the Festival Stage (recommended for those 12 and over).
 A brief “Stage Side Chat” with one or more of the actors or ASF production staff members is expected to follow the play.

 The trip fee covers